dereknovak/Personal-Resources/definitions.md

 ### Pass-by-Reference

-  This example demonstrates how Ruby appears to handle mutative objects as **pass-by-reference** when a destructive method is called on them, as it seems that a _reference_ to the original object is used and therefore it _can_ be mutated.
+  This example illustrates how Ruby appears to handle mutable objects as **pass-by-reference** when a destructive method is called on them.
+This behavior suggests that Ruby uses a *reference* to the original object, allowing the original object to be mutated.

   Example
   ```Ruby